Ponpailin Kaewduangdee: A Child Of The Rice Fields: Recipes From Noi’s Lao Kitchen

 and a comprehensive and intimately authoritative primer on a fascinating culinary culture.”
+Renowned British food writer and restaurant critic, Tom Parker Bowles said, "This is really the most remarkable book on Laotian cooking, the definitive bible and an instant classic."
 In June 2025, the cookbook was honored at the 30th Gourmand World Cookbook Awards, winning first prize for Best Asian Cookbook, second prize for Best Cookbook in the World, and fourth prize for Food Heroes for research and documenting.
+In November 2025 in Riyadh, Saudi Arabia, the book was awarded a Best of the Best award at the 30 Years of Gourmand World Cookbook Awards.